OHI-Science/OHI-website/content/goals/sense-of-place/lasting-special-places.md

 ### GOAL DESCRIPTION

 Special places are coastal and marine areas that are culturally significant for a variety of reasons.
-Designating a place to be a landmarke, monument, and/or Marine Protected Area can help ensure its existence, provide valuable ecosystem services and preserve cultural heritage and identity.
+Designating a place to be a landmark, monument, and/or Marine Protected Area can help ensure its existence, provide valuable ecosystem services and preserve cultural heritage and identity.

 ![](/images/lasting_special_places.jpg)